Quantum algorithm based on the $\varepsilon$-random linear disequations for the continuous hidden shift problem: Continuous hidden shift problem on

-To deal with the hidden shift problem on a continuous group, we need a suitable definition.
-The following definition can be considered as a continuous version of the original problem.
+To deal with the continuous hidden shift problem on $\mathbb{R}^n$, we need a suitable definition.
+The following definition can be considered as a continuous version of the original hidden shift problem.